NMA93/Accessibility-Designer-Guide/docs/accessibility-in-general/why-it-is-important.md

 <img src="{{ '/assets/images/important/all-user.png' | prepend: site.baseurl }}" alt="Illustration of 2 users" title="Illustration of 2 users"/>

-Often the question also arises, **do people with disabilities even belong to our target group?** This question can be answered with yes.
+The question often arises as to whether people with disabilities even belong to our target group.
+This question can be answered with yes.
 People with disabilities make up a [large percentage](https://www.who.int/news-room/facts-in-pictures/detail/disabilities "WHO – 10 Facts on disability"){:target="_blank"} of the population.
 Excluding these people from your services is questionable, not only from a business point of view.
 It is also a questionable decision from a human perspective and does not contribute to a good company image.

 ---